-Few of our customers knows that we are something more than regular developers.
-That here in Gorrion we like to be challenged with problems some might say are unsolvable.
-That we like to push technology to it’s limits just for fun.
+Few of our customers know that we are something more than regular developers.
+That we like to be challenged with problems some might say are unsolvable.
+That we like to push technology to its limits just for fun.
 They often recommend us to friends or business partners.
 Companies that are stuck with problems no one else wanted to pick up or already failed at doing so.
 That’s exactly what we have in mind when we say Rapid Prototyping.
 To make it more clear let me tell you a little story.

 I remember the very first project that was like this.
 The one that helped us to gain the reputation of code magicians that can solve unsolvable problems.
 Developers who are the last resort for ones failed by their current vendors and left for dead in moments of absolute desperation.

-Client had just nine days between the moment he contacted us for the first time and the big event he needed the app for.
-Why their contacted us so late?
-I can just wonder that either the idea came to their heads that late or previous developer failed to deliver working prototype of a software on time, an oh boy.. what idea for an app that was.
+The client had just nine days between the moment he contacted us for the first time and the big event he needed the app for.
+Why they contacted us so late?
+I can just wonder that either the idea came to their heads that late or previous developer failed to deliver a working prototype of software on time, and oh boy.. what idea for an app that was.

-It might sound simple – visitors of the event can 3d print their own names on the bracelets, on site, in kind of a real time.
-We just needed to create a piece of code that put their names on bracelet 3d model and send it to the operator.
+It might sound simple – visitors of the event can 3d print their own names on the bracelets, on-site, in kind of a real-time.
+We just needed to create a piece of code that put their names on the bracelet 3d model and send it to the operator.
 Easy right?

-This kind of projects when creations from inside of the computer interacts with real life objects and lefts it’s footprint in the real world always gives me a goosebumps.
-On one hand I was excited that we can do it, on the other terrified.
+This kind of projects when creations from inside of the computer interacts with real-life objects and lefts it’s footprint in the real world always gives me goosebumps.
+On one hand, I was excited that we can do it, on the other terrified.
 There were a lot of things that were uncertain.

 I’m not the person who like to disappoint others – especially our clients.
 We decided to do it!

-Finally we’ve came up with brilliant idea of installing Blender that could work in headless mode and be operated throughout the command line.
+Finally, we’ve come up with a brilliant idea of installing Blender that could work in headless mode and be operated throughout the command line.
 Our app run it as an external process and therefore got rid of all the problems related to manual manipulation of 3d models.
 That was it!